gwendall/way.js/README.md

 ## Helper classes ##

 **For images only**
-Way.js adds classes to your DOM elements to easily detect loading/error/success of the data they are provided.
+Way.js adds classes to your DOM elements to easily detect load / error / success statuses of the data they are provided.

 Class | Description
 ---- | ------